Requesting Your Immunization Record

 If you wish to obtain a copy of your immunization record, please send an email to email@example.com.
 In the email, state your name, student ID# and tell us what you are requesting.
 Please also let us know if you have ever been a patient at the health center.
 We will attach it and email it back to you.
 If you turned in SLU's compliance form, that is not your immunization record.
 A copy of your complete immunization record can usually be obtained from your local parish health unit or your physician's office.

-Two (2) doses of measles vaccine; at least one dose each of rubella and mumps vaccine; and a tetanus-diphtheria-pertussis booster (AT LEAST 10 YEARS CURRENT)
+Two (2) doses of either the Pfizer or Moderna (or the single dose of the Johnson & Johnson) COVID-19 vaccine; two (2) doses of measles vaccine; at least one dose each of rubella and mumps vaccine; and a tetanus-diphtheria-pertussis booster (AT LEAST 10 YEARS CURRENT)

 Measles, Mumps, Rubella (MMR) Requirement: